-These general tips and self-help dental treatments information listed further BELOW for any UK Dental Emergencies, toothaches, accidents etc, are NO substitute for seeking the professional, personal advice from your Dentist or Doctor immediately.
+These general tips and self-help dental treatments information possibilities through 2022 are listed further BELOW for any UK Dental Emergencies, toothaches, accidents etc, but are NO substitute for seeking the professional, personal advice from your Dentist or Doctor immediately.

-We still emphasise the importance of getting Professional help/advice as soon as possible!
+We do still emphasise the importance of getting Professional help/advice as soon as possible!

 Everyone in the UK can get medical OR dental advice and help 24 hours a day from calling 111 for NHS Direct !

-It has been getting progressively more difficult to get prompt (let alone immediate) treatment for Dental Emergencies in England particularly as NHS Dental services are struggling to meet ordinary demand, thus more people are waiting to see an NHS Dentist and as they languish on hidden waiting lists, naturally their mouths get in a worse state and so Toothache, Gum Diseases, Infections and other Dental Emergencies are more common and more teeth extractions likely as everything deteriorates to even worse unhealthy levels overall.
+For Toothaches and other Dental Emergencies, it has been getting progressively more difficult to get prompt (let alone immediate) treatment for Dental Emergencies in England particularly as NHS Dental services have already been struggling to meet ordinary demand, thus more people are waiting to see an NHS Dentist and as they languish on hidden waiting lists, naturally their mouths get in a worse state and so Toothache, Gum Diseases, Infections and other Dental Emergencies are more common and more teeth extractions likely as everything deteriorates to even worse unhealthy levels overall.
 Pain is a late sign of trouble, not an early sign, so one can see how problems get left neglected until the hurt - one cannot ignore it then!

 Unfortunately the NHS Direct system does not regard Toothache (no matter how bad) as a Dental Emergency any more - I am being serious - here is an exert from the NHS Direct website in September 2012: